 - first school in North Carolina to offer a Ph.D. in nursing (1989).

-- Of the UNC School of Nursing students who took the NCLEX between January and June 2010, 95 percent passed it on the first try.
+- Of the UNC School of Nursing students who took the NCLEX in 2016, 95 percent passed it on the first try.

 The School of Nursing is dedicated to the pursuit of new knowledge.
 The School is committed to, and recognized for, the study of prevention and management of chronic illness, capitalizing on the faculty’s diversity and strengths in the arenas of health promotion and health protection, human responses to illness, and models and outcomes in health care systems.